 About Me

-Hi, I am Stefano Huber and I am a Computer Scientist.
-I studied at EPFL, I am passionate of algorithms and theoretical CS.
+Hi, I am Stefano Huber and I am a PhD student in Theoretical Computer Science.
+I studied at EPFL and Unitn, I am passionate of algorithms and theoretical CS.

 When I am not working, I like practicing sports: tennis, basketball, riding my mountain bike and hiking are my favourite!